 - This article is for business owners and managers who are curious about workspace virtualization and whether it fits their business needs.

-Are you meeting your employees' tech needs?
+Are you meeting your employees’ tech needs?
 Workspace virtualization can help.
-Employees are demanding more from their devices, and IT staffs are struggling to meet individual expectations.
-Workspace virtualization lets small businesses that want cutting-edge technology for their workers but have a limited IT budget better fulfill users' tech expectations while preventing IT staff from becoming overwhelmed.
+Employees are demanding more from their devices, and IT staff are struggling to meet expectations.
+Workspace virtualization allows small businesses that want cutting-edge technology but have a limited budget to better fulfill users’ tech expectations while preventing IT staff from becoming overwhelmed.

 What is workspace virtualization?

-One example is desktop virtualization, in which a user's full Windows workstation can be run from the data center rather than from a single PC, Stone said.
-"The desktop experience can be accessed from almost any physical device," he said.
-Such is the case at a hospital or clinic, where a doctor can receive a patient's record in his office, close his session and resume it from a tablet in an exam room, Stone noted.
-"The very same session that was started in the office can be picked back up right where it was left off, even though the location and device used to access it have changed," he said.
-[Read Related Article: Virtualization vs. Cloud Computing: What's the Difference?]
+One example is desktop virtualization, in which a user’s full Windows workstation can be run from the data center rather than from a single PC, Stone said.
+“The desktop experience can be accessed from almost any physical device,” he said.
+Such is the case at a hospital or clinic, where a doctor can receive a patient’s record in their office, close their session and resume it from a tablet in an exam room, Stone noted.
+“The very same session that was started in the office can be picked back up right where it was left off, even though the location and device used to access it has changed,” he said.
+[Related article: Virtualization vs. Cloud Computing: What’s the Difference?]

 Similarly, workspace virtualization can extend beyond desktops to all the devices that a small business uses.

-"You could [virtualize the entire office space by] using laptops, high-speed Internet, video cameras and VoIP [voice over Internet Protocol] phones," said Michael Thompson, also a network engineer at Boice.net.
-"An employee could be sitting at their kitchen table, but through the use of technology, have access to everything that they would normally have access to in the office," he said.
+“You could [virtualize the entire office space by] using laptops, high-speed Internet, video cameras and VoIP [Voice over Internet Protocol] phones,” said Michael Thompson, also a network engineer at Boice.net.
+“An employee could be sitting at their kitchen table but, through the use of technology, have access to everything that they would normally have access to in the office.”

 What are the benefits of workspace virtualization?

-Workspace virtualization offers several benefits, primarily greater IT efficiency, reduced costs and a better employee experience.
+Workspace virtualization offers several benefits, such as greater IT efficiency, reduced costs and a better employee experience.